ariga/atlas/doc/md/guides/frameworks/sqlc-versioned.md

 This strategy brings the best of both worlds, we can have a single source of truth (our desired state) and have all the authored SQL files that will be used to reach the desired state.

+To learn more about this approach and see it in action, watch this [YouTube video](https://www.youtube.com/watch?v=L-UlkXtp3OY)

 Now that we have a bit of understanding of all the concepts, let's see how we can use Atlas with SQL with versioned migrations.